Meetings are held on the 3rd Thursday of the month

 Municipal Code Section 3-31 – One (1) Year Terms – Appointed by Council

-As of August 2007, the total acres classified as farmland was 4,849 equaling 17% of the Township's total of 27,985.9 acres.
-In addition, of over 3,000 total acres in Six Mile Run, approximately 1,300 acres are currently leased for farmland, and another approximately 400 acres of Township-owned open space land is leased to farmers--bringing the farmed land in the Township to over 6,549 acres or 23.4% of the Township.
+As of August 2007, 4,849 acres were classified as farmland, equaling 17% of the Township's total of 27,986 acres.
+In addition, approximately 1,300 acres of over 3,000 total acres in Six Mile Run are currently leased to farmers.
+When this figure is added to an additional 400 acres of Township-owned open space land leased to farmers, the total is 6,549 acres, which is 23.4% of the Township.